lee-lindley/app_csv/README.md

         ,p_do_header            VARCHAR2 := 'N'
     ) RETURN CLOB
 ```
+If *p_do_header* starts with 'Y' or 'y', then the first line in the CLOB will be the column headers
+in CSV format.

 After executing this method, you cannot restart the cursor.
-The only practical method remaining for
+The only practical methods remaining for
-the ojbect is *get_row_count*.
+the object at that point are *get_row_count* and *get_header_row*.

 ## write_file